racket/racket/racket/src/native-libs/README.txt

  * Update the library version in "install.rkt".

- * Update the `ffi-lib' reference in the corresponding Racket wrapper libraries.
+ * Update the `ffi-lib` reference in the corresponding Racket wrapper libraries.

  * Update the "info.rkt" dependencies in the Racket packages that